-If you clean the motorcycle regularly, its value and appearance will be maintained over a long period.
-Avoid direct sunshine on the motorcycle during cleaning.
+To maintain the value and appearance of the motorcycle over a long period, clean it regularly.
+Avoid direct sunshine when cleaning the motorcycle.

-- Seal the exhaust system to keep water out. - First remove coarse dirt particles with a gentle spray of water. - Spray very dirty areas with a normal motorcycle cleaner and then clean with a brush.
+- Close off the exhaust system to keep water from entering. - Remove loose dirt first with a soft jet of water. - Spray heavily soiled parts with a normal commercial motorcycle cleaner and then brush off with a soft brush.

-Motorcycle cleaner (🕮 p.
+Motorcycle cleaner (p.
 274)

 Use warm water containing normal motorcycle cleaner and a soft sponge.
 Never apply motorcycle cleaner to a dry vehicle; always rinse the vehicle with water first.
 If the vehicle was operated in road salt, clean it with cold water.
-Warm water enhances the corrosive effects of salt.
+Warm water would enhance the corrosive effects of salt.